rosestrauss1/Pewlett-Hackard-Analysis/README.md

 ## Results:

+* The Retirement Titles table indicates the total number of employees who are eligable to retire and how long they have worked in each position.

 *  The Retiring Titles table indicates that the department most impacted by the labor shortage will be senior engineers and staff, and least impacted will be managers.

 <img width="162" alt="Screen Shot 2021-12-09 at 5 36 35 PM" src="https://user-images.githubusercontent.com/92963227/145492481-7eb617b7-17a8-40e1-b5b7-00038bc8c1fb.png">

 * From the Mentorship Elegibility Table, it is clear that there is a large pool of employees who were born between January 1, 1965 and December 31, 1965 to join the mentorship program.

-*
+* The Unique Titles table shows the most recent job titles employees who are retiring have held.

 ## Summary:
 How many roles will need to be filled as the "silver tsunami" begins to make an impact?